jenkinsci/gitea-plugin/CONTRIBUTING.md

      */
     @Override
     ```
 * Getters and Setters shall have a Javadoc comment.
-The following is prefered
+The following is preferred
     ```
     /**
      * The count of widgets